BHT50/bht50.github.io/talks/abstracts/index.md

 ### Horizon Symmetries and Black Hole Entropy
 #### Steven Carlip (University of California, Davis — USA)
+One of the most mysterious properties of black hole entropy is its universality.
+The area law, with the same fixed coefficient, occurs for a huge variety of "black" objects, and is reproduced by a great many microscopic approaches, even though they seem to describe vastly different underlying states.
+I describe an approach to this problem that appeals to a possible underlying symmetry of a generic horizon, and discuss its implication for the microscopic description of black hole entropy.

 ### Hadamard States and Black Holes: A story written at infinity
 #### Claudio Dappiaggi (University of Pavia — Italy)